Multibit-Legacy/multibit-hd/mbhd-install/README.md

 ### Launch4j

 ### JavaFX packager

 The JavaFX packager from Oracle has been hailed as the correct way to deploy a JavaFX application, but our experience has shown that it is very tricky to configure within a Maven build.
-Packaging a JRE with it leads to a huge download size
+Packaging a JRE with it leads to a huge download size and there are no facilities for OS-specific scripts.